CIRCSE/LewisShort/README.md

 ## About

 RDF version (with linking to the LiLa Knowledge Base) of the Latin-English dictionary by Charlton T. Lewis and Charles Short.
 1879. *A Latin Dictionary*.
 Clarendon Press, Oxford.
+It is a work in progress NOT yet complete.

 **Source of data**